satishjk/satishjk/README.md

 - 👋 Hi, I’m @satishjk
 - 👀 I’m interested in all things software development
 - 🌱 I’m currently learning Microservices and Kubernetes
-- 💞️ I’m looking to collaborate on no code, low code, and pro code topics
+- 💞️ I’m looking to collaborate on no code, low code, and pro-dev topics
 - 📫 How to reach me email, linkedin

 <!---